SHDK8086/Book-Shop-Automation-System/README.md

 Overview

 The Nethra Book Shop Management System is a C++ console-based application designed to streamline operations within a bookshop.
-It provides features for both owners and cashiers to manage the shop effectively, including inventory management, billing, and customer service.
+It provides features for owners and cashiers to manage the shop effectively, including inventory management, billing, and customer service.
 The application is a robust and user-friendly solution for daily operations in a bookshop.

 Features